BOOKINGS AND AVAILABILITY

 In addition to whale watching, our expedition offers opportunities for snorkeling, and exploring the vibrant coral reefs and marine life that thrive in these pristine waters.
 Participants also have the chance to immerse themselves in the rich culture and traditions of French Polynesia, with visits to local villages and encounters with indigenous communities and famous land marks.

-From Tahiti we fly to Fakarava atoll to spend two and a half days diving the worlds largest aggregation of grey reef sharks, 700.
+From Tahiti we fly to Fakarava atoll to spend four days diving the worlds largest aggregation of grey reef sharks, 700.
 The wall of sharks!
 These grey reef sharks concentrate themselves in Fakarava south pass.

 Our expedition with Unique Ocean Expeditions promises an unforgettable journey of discovery, adventure, and conservation as we explore the wonders of French Polynesia and encounter some of the most awe-inspiring living dinosaurs and largest aggregation of grey reefs sharks on our planet.